Chris Johns: UK facing a future as a failed state after Brexit

 Sterling staged a minor rally this week, driven by speculation about a Corbyn-led government of national unity (GNU).
 That’s one sentence I never thought I would write.
 GNUs are latest in a series of bizarre ideas from the dwindling, incoherent, disorganised rabble that make up what’s left of Britain’s Remain campaigners.
 Brexiteers give us unicorns, Remainers give us GNUs.

 Currencies are perhaps the most unforecastable of financial markets.
 Things like interest rates and growth differentials sometimes work, statistically, as good predictors but as often do not.
-Over the very long term there is often a link between exchange rates and the relative ‘strength’ of an economy.
+Over the very long term there is often a link between exchange rates and the relative “strength” of an economy.
 Germany had a strong deutschemark for decades, roughly corresponding to its well-managed, robust economy.
-Sterling tended to fall for decades right up until the UK joined the EEC, a drop that coincided with the long term relative decline of the British economy.
+Sterling tended to fall for decades right up until the United Kingdom joined the European Economic Community, a drop that coincided with the long-term relative decline of the British economy.
 The words sterling and crisis were often seen to be a natural pair.

-The exchange rate tells you how much viagra, of the economic kind, you need.

 Currencies often elicit irrationality from politicians.
 Readers of a certain vintage will remember how our own economic establishment fought so bitterly against devaluation in the early 1990s, something that was both inevitable and desirable.
 To regard the exchange rate as a symbol of national virility is to miss the point: it is a marker, over time, of how much economic potency you have.
 The exchange rate tells you how much viagra, of the economic kind, you need.